ranjanistic/knotters/README.md

 coverage html
 ```

-## Contribution
+## Footnotes

-Try to separate changes in client side & server side code using separate branches, for efficient workflow run.
+- Try to separate changes in client side & server side code using separate branches, for efficient workflow run.

+- Try to publish the server sided changes before client side ones for better update delivery.